-Figure 4: Progressive map construction using just-intime sensing; Step B
+Figure 7: Progressive map construction using justin-time sensing; Step D

-Experiments were also reported with an RWI mobile robot equipped with sonar (supplied by RWI) and a laser rangefinder we have developed at McGill University's Centre for Intelligent Machines based on BIRIS technology.
-They demonstrate that by judiciously using the more accurate but more complex laser rangefinder to deal with the well-known ambiguity which arises in sonar data, we are able to obtain a much better map of an interior space at little additional cost (in terms of time and computational expense).
+Simulations and experiments demonstrate that by judiciously using the more accurate but more complex laser rangefinder to deal with the well-known ambiguity which arises in sonar data, we are able to obtain a much better map of an interior space at little additional cost (in terms of time and computational expense).
+The algorithm is based knowledge of how sensors errors manifest themselves as well as how the environment is typically structured.
+It is this knowledge that allows the informed selection of locations to probe with the more accurate sensor.
+In interesting question is how to relate even more abstract domain knowledge to active data acquisition.